eufyMake E1 vs xTool O1 Omni: Honest UV Printer Head-to-Head

 If you only remember four things from this post:

-• Do you already run an xTool laser?
+- Do you already run a supported xTool laser (P3, F2 Ultra, F2 Ultra UV)?
 The O1's print-and-cut workflow is an advantage the E1 structurally can't match.

 I keep pricing out of my guides on purpose — promotions, bundles, and ink prices change monthly, and a stale number is worse than no number.
 Check both manufacturers directly: current xTool O1 Omni pricing here (affiliate link) and eufyMake's site for current E1 pricing.